 Knee Replacement Surgery at Wake Forest Baptist Health in North Carolina

 Artificial knees allow people to do ordinary daily activities with less pain.
-Knee replacement surgery cannot restore the same level of function that patients had before damage to their knee joint started.
+Replacement knee surgery cannot restore the same level of function that patients had before damage to their knee joint started.

 If you suffer from the pain of advanced osteoarthritis, your doctor can help you decide if total knee replacement is the best treatment to restore your quality of life.